 More Support for You, Your School or Program

 Need more support?
 Each organization, community and staff team is unique.
-Our Senior Director of Professional Learning, Kathy Schwartz, is available for consultations.
-Please do not hesitate to contact her at kathy@jewishlearning.works to discuss the needs of your organization, or your current situation.
+Our Senior Educator, Liora Brosbe, is available to speak with you and connect you with additional resources.
+Please do not hesitate to contact her at [email protected] to discuss the needs of your organization, or your current situation.

 Are you feeling overwhelmed?
 Consider asking a volunteer or member of your congregation to take your place during those hard moments.
 If you are at a day school, reach out to parents or substitute teachers to provide additional classroom support.